madhuvarshinina/ml-assessment-madhuvarshini-na/part_b/business_analysis.md

  Comparing predicted vs actual sales
  Setting thresholds to detect performance degradation

-If performance drops significantly, the model should be retrained using updated data.
+If performance decreases significantly, the model should be retrained using updated data.

+This approach ensures better real-world applicability.